Ali Badjo Gamatié

-Ali Badjo Gamatié is a Nigerien politician and civil servant who served as Prime Minister of Niger from October 2009 to February 2010.
-He was Minister of Finance from 2000 to 2002 and then served as Vice-Governor of the Central Bank of West African States (BCEAO) before being appointed as Prime Minister by President Mamadou Tandja.
-Gamatié was Prime Minister for only a few months, however, as Tandja was overthrown in a February 2010 military coup.
+Ali Badjo Gamatié (born 1957) is a Nigerien politician and civil servant who served as Prime Minister of Niger from October 2009 to February 2010.
+He was Minister of Finance from 2000 to 2002 and then served as Vice-Governor of the Central Bank of West African States (BCEAO) before being appointed as prime minister by President Mamadou Tandja.
+Gamatié was prime minister for only a few months, however, as Tandja was overthrown in a February 2010 military coup.

 Political background

 In the first government of Prime Minister Hama Amadou, which was named on 5 January 2000, Gamatié was included as Minister of Finance.
 As Finance Minister, Gamatié was an international advocate for the total cancellation of foreign debts of Niger and other Heavily Indebted Poor Countries (HIPC).
 He was involved in IMF negotiations on the debt status of these nations.
-As Finance Minister he also raised questions about the accountability and representativeness of non-governmental organizations and civil society groups operating in Niger and elsewhere.
+As Finance Minister, he also raised questions about the accountability and representativeness of non-governmental organizations and civil society groups operating in Niger and elsewhere.
 During his term as Minister, Gamatié oversaw a period of major government cutbacks during a 2002 finance crisis.

 In July 2003, journalist Mamane Abou of Le Républicain newspaper in Niamey was arrested for defamation after he wrote an article accusing Gamatié and Hama Amadou of using unauthorized Treasury funds to pay for government contracts.
 The Finance Minister was also criticized by the opposition for sponsoring 2001 legislation which would dramatically raise taxes on private newspaper publishers, which they feared would bankrupt the opposition press.
 In October 2003, Gamatié was replaced as Finance Minister by Ali Lamine Zeine.
 According to the Economist Intelligence Unit, Gamatié was close to Prime Minister Amadou, then seen as a potential rival of President Tandja.
 Foreign analysis concluded that because of his relationship with the Prime Minister, Gamatié's removal "...may have involved political considerations".

 In October 2003, Gamatié was appointed Vice-Governor of the Central Bank of West African States (BCEAO).
-In 2006 he was on a short list of four candidates to replace Charles Konan Banny as Governor of the bank.
+In 2006 he was on a short list of four candidates to replace Charles Konan Banny as Governor of the central bank.